jwilling/JNWCollectionView/README.md

 ## JNWCollectionView ##
 `JNWCollectionView` is a modern collection view for the Mac with an extremely flexible API.
-Unlike `NSCollectionView`, cells are dequeued and memory usage is kept at a minimum.
+Cells are dequeued and memory usage is kept at a minimum.
 Cells are layer-backed by default, and performance is highly optimized.

 Anyone familiar with `UICollectionView` should feel right at home with `JNWCollectionView`.
 Like `UICollectionView`, `JNWCollectionView` uses the concept of a layout class for determining how items should be displayed onscreen.